liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/15-oauth2/01-oauth2-intro.markdown

 **Privacy Policy URL:** Add a link to your application's privacy policy.

-**Token Introspection:** Allow your application to retrieve metadata from the token by requesting it from @product@.
+**Token Introspection:** Allow your application to retrieve metadata from the token by requesting it from @sharepoint@.
 This implements [RFC 7662](https://tools.ietf.org/html/rfc7662).

 Excellent!
 Now you know how to add OAuth2 authorization for your application to
-@product@!
+@sharepoint@!
 Next, you must define scopes of user data the application can access.